shin1211/wordle/README.md

 - Problem 1. --- completed

-- Need to add another API to check if user's guess is a word or not.
+- Need to add another API to check if user's guess is a word or not. --- completed

 - Overall css, aniamtion, and media query.